krystek17/Boilerplates/vagrant/kubernetes/README.md

 # Kubernetes with Vagrant and Ansible

-Git clone and run `vagrant up` to start playing with you cluster.
+Git clone and run `vagrant up` to start playing with your cluster.

 ## Table of contents